John Henderson Lamont: Early judicial career

 In September 1907, Lamont resigned as a member of the Legislative Assembly of Saskatchewan and attorney general, to be appointed as a justice of the Supreme Court of Saskatchewan.
 In Quong Wing v R (1913), Lamont wrote the 2–1 majority opinion upholding the conviction of Quong Wing, a naturalized Canadian citizen originally from China, who tried to hire two white women to work in his restaurant in Moose Jaw.
 This contravened the provincial statute An Act to prevent the Employment of Female Labour in Certain Capacities, which prohibited white women and girls from working in businesses owned by "Chinamen".
 The decision was subsequently upheld in a 4–1 majority at the Supreme Court of Canada on division of powers grounds and earlier precedent.
 Historians Snell and Vaughan note that by rationalizing popular racial discrimination, the courts helped entrench legalized discrimination in Canada.

 In March 1918, the Saskatchewan courts were reorganized, with the appeal functions were severed from the Supreme Court.
-Lamont was transferred to the newly established Court of Appeal of Saskatchewan, along with Chief Justice Haultain, and justices Henry William Newlands and Edward Lindsay Elwood.
+Lamont was transferred to the newly established Court of Appeal for Saskatchewan, along with Chief Justice Haultain, and justices Henry William Newlands and Edward Lindsay Elwood.